Indezine Logo

 Look closely again at Figure 1, and you'll tend to agree that the bunch of circles on the right seems to follow a natural S curve and aligning them all in the same straight line would not benefit at all.
 On the other hand, the bunch of rectangles on the left certainly benefits from being aligned in a straight line.

-1. Open your presentation, navigate to the slide which contains the shapes to be aligned, and select all the shapes which you want to align.
+1. Open your presentation in PowerPoint, and navigate to the slide which contains shapes to be aligned, and select all shapes that you want to align.

 2. Access the Home tab of the Ribbon, and click the Arrange button.
 You'll find the Align option in the resultant gallery.
-Clicking this option brings up the Align sub-gallery (see Figure 2).
+Clicking this option brings up the Align sub-gallery, as shown in Figure 2, below.

 Figure 2: Align sub-gallery

-5. Note: Before starting aligning the shapes make sure the Align Selected Objects option is activated in the Align sub-gallery (highlighted in blue within Figure 2 above).
+7. Before you begin aligning shapes, make sure the Align Selected Objects option is activated in the Align sub-gallery, as shown highlighted in blue within Figure 2, above.

-6. The Align sub-gallery provides six align options (highlighted in red within Figure 2 above):
+8. The Align sub-gallery provides six align options, as shown highlighted in red within Figure 2, above:

-7. The Align Left, Align Center, and Align Right options work with shapes and slide objects suitable for vertical alignment on the slide, as shown in Figure 3.
+9. The Align Left, Align Center, and Align Right options work with shapes and slide objects suitable for vertical alignment on the slide, as shown in Figure 3, below.

 Figure 3: Shapes placed for vertical alignment on the slide

-10. Here the left-most shape within the selection determines the left point for alignment of all the shapes, as shown in Figure 4.
+12. The left-most shape within the selection determines the left point for alignment of all shapes, as shown in Figure 4, below.

 Figure 4: Shapes aligned to left

-13. This option calculates the center of all the objects by determining the left-most and right-most points, and then determining the center.
-This command will align all the shapes vertically along their centers (see Figure 5).
+15. This Align Center option calculates the center of all objects in the selection, by first determining the left-most and right-most points, and then determining the center between those end points.
+This command will align all shapes vertically along their centers, as shown in Figure 5, below.

 Figure 5: Shapes aligned to center

-16. Here the right-most shape within the selection determines the right point for alignment of all the shapes, see Figure 6.
+18. The right-most shape within the selection determines the right point for alignment of all shapes, as shown in Figure 6, below.

 Figure 6: Shapes aligned to right

-18. The Align Top, Align Middle, and Align Bottom options are suitable for selected shapes and other slide objects, placed horizontally on the slide, as shown in Figure 7.
+20. The Align Top, Align Middle, and Align Bottom options are suitable for selected shapes and other slide objects, placed horizontally on the slide, as shown in Figure 7, below.

 Figure 7: Shapes placed for horizontal alignment on the slide

-21. Here the top-most shape within the selection determines the top point for alignment of all the shapes, as shown in Figure 8.
+23. The top-most shape within the selection determines the top point for alignment of all shapes, as shown in Figure 8, below.

 Figure 8: Shapes aligned to top

-24. This option calculates the middle of all the objects by determining the top-most and bottom-most points, and then determining the middle.
-This command will align all the shapes horizontally along their middles (see Figure 9).
+26. This Align Middle option calculates the middle of all objects by determining the top-most and bottom-most points, and then determining the middle between those end points.
+This command will align all shapes horizontally along their middles, as shown in Figure 9, below

 Figure 9: Shapes aligned to middle

-27. Here the bottom-most shape within the selection determines the bottom point for alignment of all the shapes, as shown in Figure 10.
+29. The bottom-most shape within the selection determines the bottom point for alignment of all shapes, as shown in Figure 10, below.

 Figure 10: Shapes aligned to bottom